-From Lake Ouachita to Theater of Magic, the Hot Springs area offers 41 different types of family activities, including: Specialty Museums, National & State Parks, Amusement Parks (All Ages) and Sports Facilities/Fields.
+From Lake Ouachita to Theater of Magic, the Hot Springs area offers 45 different types of family activities, including: Visitor Centers, Horseback Riding, Specialty Museums and National & State Parks.

 Hot Springs, AR